jay-joo-code/glue3-tai/README.md

 git switch -c glue-main glue/main
 ```

+## Gmail

+The format of the project gmail account is project.name.glue3@gmail.com.

 ## Add branch protection rules

 Add branch protection rules in the repo settings to force users to create a PR + get approval to commit changes to main.